How To Calculate Real Estate Commission In 4 Easy Steps

 In this model, the real estate commission is split between everyone who has worked on closing the deal rather than the full amount going to the agent.

-Although this split would mean that agents take home less commission initially, it means that the team can close more deals together.
+Although this split would initially result in agents taking home less commission, it allows the team to close more deals together.

 Mistakes to Avoid When Calculating Real Estate Commission